amitshekhariitbhu/RxJava2-Android-Samples/README.md

 * RxJava 2 Example using `SingleObserver`, `CompletableObserver`.

-* RxJava 2 Example using RxJava2 operators such as `map, zip, take, reduce, flatMap, filter, buffer, skip, concat, replay`, and much more:
+* RxJava 2 Example using RxJava2 operators such as `map, zip, take, reduce, flatMap, filter, buffer, skip, merge, concat, replay`, and much more:

 * RxJava 2 Android Samples using `Function` as `Func1` has been removed.